 This outcomes and improvement framework was commissioned by the LGA and the Association of Directors of Adult Services (ADASS).
-Its aim is to help directors of adult social services work with their colleagues and partners to identify how they can improve how they support adults with learning disabilities and autism and how they can be assured that the care and support in their area is good value for money.
+Its aim is to help directors of adult social services work with their colleagues and partners to identify how they can improve how they support adults with a learning disability and how they can be assured that the care and support in their area is good value for money.

 The purpose of this framework